fledge-iot/fledge/docs/plugin_developers_guide/06_filter_plugins.rst

                                    }
                            }

-                           // We are modifiying this asset so put an entry in the asset tracker AssetTracker::getAssetTracker()->addAssetTrackingTuple(getName(), (*elem)->getAssetName(), string("Filter"));
+                           // We are modifying this asset so put an entry in the asset tracker AssetTracker::getAssetTracker()->addAssetTrackingTuple(getName(), (*elem)->getAssetName(), string("Filter"));

                            // Get a reading DataPoints